Dermatomyositis (Inflammation of the Skin, Muscles, and Blood Vessels) in Dogs

 Causes

 The disease is characterized by a malfunction of the immune systemThe immune system is the body's defense system against infectious agents such as bacteria, viruses, fungi, and parasites.
-It comprises a complex network of organs, cells, and molecules that work together to protect the body., in which the immune systemThe immune system is the body's defense system against infectious agents such as bacteria, viruses, fungi, and parasites.
-It comprises a complex network of organs, cells, and molecules that work together to protect the body. mistakenly attacks the body’s own tissue.
-This leads to inflammation of the skin and muscles.
+It comprises a complex network of organs, cells, and molecules that work together to protect the body., where the immune systemThe immune system is the body's defense system against infectious agents such as bacteria, viruses, fungi, and parasites.
+It comprises a complex network of organs, cells, and molecules that work together to protect the body. mistakenly attacks the body’s own tissues.
+This leads to inflammatory conditions of the skin and muscles.
 Environmental factors such as stressStress refers to the state of an organism reacting to external stimuli or demands.
-In veterinary medicine, stress can have physical or psychological effects on animals, impacting their health and well-being., infections, or injuries can act as triggers or exacerbating factors by further destabilizing the immune systemThe immune system is the body's defense system against infectious agents such as bacteria, viruses, fungi, and parasites.
+In veterinary medicine, stress can have physical or psychological effects on animals, impacting their health and well-being., infections, or injuries can act as triggerA trigger is a stimulus that elicits a specific reaction or state.
+In veterinary medicine, this can refer to emotional responses, such as fear or aggression, or medical conditions, such as seizures in dogs and cats. or aggravating factors by further destabilizing the immune systemThe immune system is the body's defense system against infectious agents such as bacteria, viruses, fungi, and parasites.
 It comprises a complex network of organs, cells, and molecules that work together to protect the body..

 Scientists suspect that the inflammation is triggered by an abnormal response to normal environmental antigens or by direct damage to the tissues.
-Histological examination of the affected skin and muscles shows inflammatory infiltrates consisting mainly of lymphocytesLymphocytes are a group of white blood cells crucial for the body's adaptive immune response.
-There are different types, including B cells, T cells, and natural killer cells, each with specific functions in the immune system., supporting the immune-mediated nature of the disease.
+Histological examinations of the affected skin and muscles show inflammatory infiltrationInfiltration refers to the penetration or accumulation of cells or fluids in a tissue or area that is normally free of them.
+This can occur as part of inflammatory reactions, Tumors, or other pathological processes., mainly consisting of lymphocytesLymphocytes are a group of white blood cells crucial for the body's adaptive immune response.
+There are different types, including B cells, T cells, and natural killer cells, each with specific functions in the immune system., which supports the immune-mediated nature of the disease.
 This inflammatory response leads to the characteristic skin lesions and muscle weakness.

 Symptoms